SkepticMystic/local-biz/README.md

 - [ ] Cloudinary image stuff, copied from animal-shelter
 - [ ] A rating/thumbs-up system
 - [ ] Contact form
+- [ ] Implement carta markdown editor.
+We can view markdown, but currently only edit it in a Textarea